cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   reduces the number of bytes stored in envelopes, which is an helpful improvement for large applications of OPAQUE with many registered users.
-  Second, it removes the need for client applications to generate authentication keys.
+  Second, it removes the need for client applications to generate authentication keys during registration.
 Instead, this responsibility is handled by OPAQUE, thereby simplifying the client interface to the protocol.
 - Envelopes are masked with a per-user masking key as a way of preventing client enumeration attacks.
 See {{preventing-client-enumeration}} for more details.
-This extension does not add to the security of OPAQUE as an aPAKE but only used to provide a defense against enumeration attacks.
-In the analysis, this key can be simulated as a (pseudo) random key.
+This extension is not needed for the security of OPAQUE as an aPAKE but only used to provide a defense against enumeration attacks.
+In the analysis, the masking key can be simulated as a (pseudo) random key.
 This change was made to support real-world use cases where client or user enumeration is a security (or privacy) risk.
-- Per-user OPRF keys are derived from a client identity and cross-user seed as a mitigation against client enumeration attacks.
+- Per-user OPRF keys are derived from a client identity and cross-user PRF seed as a mitigation against client enumeration attacks.
 See
   {{preventing-client-enumeration}} for more details.
 The analysis of OPAQUE assumes OPRF keys of different users are independently random or